Business School Graduate Gift Guide - What to Buy for MBAs in 2021

 Anyone graduating from an MBA program is highly motivated.
-Help them stay on the right track with this performance enhancing planner-meets-journal.
-Not only does it help keep track of your activities and meetings but it also promotes introspection and self-assessment to make sure you stay on track to reach your goals.
+Help them stay on the right track with this performance-enhancing planner-meets-journal.
+Not only does it help keep track of your activities and meetings, but it also promotes introspection and self-assessment to make sure you stay on track to reach your goals.

 The Away Carry-On

 Away took travel enthusiasts by storm when it first launched.
 The company sells top-of-the-line luggage for modern-day travelers.
-Whether your graduate will be traveling for work or play, they will love the Away carry-on suitcase, which comes equipped with a durable shell, an ejectable battery that charges your phone, TSA-approved combination lock, and even a hidden laundry bag.
+Whether your graduate will be traveling for work or play, they will love the Away carry-on suitcase, which comes equipped with a durable shell, an ejectable battery that charges your phone, a TSA-approved combination lock, and even a hidden laundry bag.
 Throw in a Signature Garment Bag for the consultant in your life.